 Cayman Islands law does not impose a requirement that the board consist of a majority of independent directors or that such independent directors meet regularly without other members present.
-Nor does Cayman Islands law impose specific requirements on the establishment of a compensation committee or nominating process.
+Cayman Islands law does not impose specific requirements on the establishment of a compensation committee or nominating committee or nominating process.